hipagesgroup/hyperkops/README.md

 and jobs remain in MongoDB indefinitely in a JOB_RUNNING_STATE.
 This monitor helps out Hyperopt by identifying jobs which fit this category of killed jobs, and updates the relevant MongoDB record, allowing the optimisation to finish.

-Docker images with these components pre-installed can be found here:

-An example helm chart can be found here:

-# Architecture in kubernetes
 The hyperkops architecture is composed of three main components:

 * Worker: Hyperopt worker
 * Hyperkops Monitor: Identifies and updates hyperopt trials which have ran beyond a timeout limit
 * MongoDB: MongoDB Instance

+Docker images with these components pre-installed can be found here:

+An example helm chart can be found here:

 # Hyperkops Monitor
 The Hyperops monitor looks for jobs which have been longer than a specified time and uUpserts the relevant records